 One of the first responsibilities for the Communications Director was to rebrand the 2020 Commission to distinguish it from the 2010 Commission.
-We embarked on a logo and color pallet rebrand.
-The

-Communications Director worked with a design contractor to develop a series of logo and color pallet options that were voted upon and approved by the Commission (see Appendix A1 and A2).
+We embarked on a logo and color palette rebrand.
+The Communications Director worked with a design contractor to develop a series of logo and color palette options that were voted upon and approved by the Commission.
+Digital versions are available on the 2020 CRC website.

 While the Commission waited for delayed U.S. Census results to begin its line drawing duties, we embarked on a campaign to educate Californians about the redistricting process, including letting the public know about the commissioners and their diversity.
 We hired a video contractor to produce short videos for use on social media.
 A total of 19 short videos were produced.
-To watch the videos, please visit: https://www.youtube.com/c/WeDrawtheLinesCA.
+To watch the videos, please visit: youtube.com/c/ WeDrawtheLinesCA.